kaoaaron/asian-game-client/readme.md

 once these options are selected, lets make a ui with the image that we grab randomly. and randomize 3 options together with the correct ethnicity.

 this will be a good start

+also add room on the options screen to allow the user to select an age range they want to guess. maybe we could use a mui slider or something. prob need updates in the backend so we can filter for this